skbormann/python-tools/sgpv/README.md

 ```

 # Release history
+* Version 1.0.2 10.07.2020:
+    ## General changes
+    * Reformatted the code with autopep8 and flake8.
+    * Renamed some variables to confirm more with Python conventions.
+    * Added more descriptions based on the R-code to the documentation.
+    ## power-function
+    * Fixed the display of the bonus statistic 'at 0':  Now this value is only displayed in the correct situation; the description for this value was added to the documentation.
+    ## risk-function
+    * Fixed inconsistencies/mistakes in the documentation for the risk-function.
+    * Renamed the returned value of the risk-function from 'res' to 'fdcr' to reflect better the content of the variable.
+    ## plot-function
+    * Added some more input checks and added a better description of the allowed input for the option "set_order".
+* Version 1.0.1 25.06.2020: Fixed incorrect imports in examples and modified code for importing the example dataset based on code found in statsmodels.datasets.utils.
 * Version 1.0.0 24.06.2020: Initial release
-* Version 1.0.1 25.06.2020: Fixed incorrect imports in examples and modified code for importing the example dataset based on code found in statsmodels.datasets.utils.